What is Relationship Marketing?

 Use social media

 Make maximum use of social media.
 It has an extraordinary reach and can quickly and easily reach your target audience.
 You’ll need to commit significant time and effort to this endeavor.
 Once you’ve decided the best channels for your business, develop a content strategy with the posts you want to publish, and the message you want to convey.
-These posts shouldn’t be salesy but should support revenue generation.
+Consider if you want to buy active Twitter followers or not.
+Remember, your posts shouldn’t be salesy but should support revenue generation.

 It’s important to engage your audience by sharing content, answering questions, and responding to people – all with the goal of driving traffic back to your website.